luciencd/isshinryukarate/README.md

 4. Randomized move alexa app based on basics.
 5. Entire basics timed in alexa app, with continue options and checkpoints.
 6. Basic question and answer alexa app on karate history.
+7. Make move data structure, so that you can choose if you want just hand moves, just leg moves, standing still or so on...